dendronhq/handbook/notes/area.product.sop.ready-to-ship.md

 1. Ensure that the correct type [^type] and scope [^scope] are assigned
 1. Add the alias of the alias of the user.
 1. If the change affects user behavior, add `([[docs|{link-to-docs}]])` at the end of the message
+1. Sync your workspace (it is likely that multiple people are editing this doc)

 ## Examples